davidthings/hdelk/docs/top.md

 ## Motivation

 There are many many diagramming solutions, so why HDElk?
 WYSIWYG editors are high touch, by design.
 This means it is sometimes hard to control the look and feel of a diagram, and it can also be quite hard to maintain (for example, change the name of something, change the size of all nodes, etc.).
-There are a (number of Javascript diagrammers)[https://modeling-languages.com/javascript-drawing-libraries-diagrams/] but very often they are complex and often don't depict nodes and ports efficiently.
+There are a [number of JavaScript diagrammers](https://modeling-languages.com/javascript-drawing-libraries-diagrams/) but very often they are complex and often don't depict nodes and ports efficiently.
 The great project [WaveDrom](https://wavedrom.com/) shows the way.
 Its job is to draw waveforms, but rather than provide an online WYSIWYG tool or omnibus draw anything library, it lets the user describe the diagram in a very domain specific JSON right in the page.
 Wavedrom then renders the wave in SVG.

 ![]({{site.baseurl}}/assets/images/wavedrom.png)